© 2025 WUTC

 • (Aired Mon 4/07/25) Leadership is complex.
 A conference that returns to downtown Chattanooga this week for its second year aims to empower professionals to grow as leaders, at any stage of their careers.
 The Ascension Leadership Conference - organized by Hinton & Company, in partnership with the Chattanooga Area Chamber of Commerce - is Thursday.

 • (Aired Mon 4/07/25) Who’s the hero?
 Who’s the victim?
 Who’s the villain?
 A story can morph in the telling.
-“John Proctor is a Villain” is the next production by UTC Theatre Co. here on our campus, the University of Tennessee at Chattanooga.
+“John Proctor is the Villain” is the next production by UTC Theatre Co. here on our campus, the University of Tennessee at Chattanooga.

 • (Aired Mon 4/07/25) Rondell Crier is a multimedia artist here in Chattanooga who created a mural unveiled last year at the Hunter Museum of American Art.
 “Flights of Hope and Healing” stands 37 feet tall on the exterior of the east wing of the Hunter.